jakergp/HungerGames/README.md

 ---

 Project done with the objective to apply all the different subjects reviewed during the Object-Oriented Programming class.
-This project is done with Java using a Object-Oriented approach.
+This project is done in Java using a Object-Oriented approach.